creame/joinchat/README.txt

 * New add WordPress 6.9 script enqueue option fetchpriority low
 * Bump tested up to Wordpress 6.9
 * Tweak replace png images to webp
-* Tweak Updated IntTelInput library to 25.13.3
+* Tweak Updated IntlTelInput library to 25.13.3

 = 6.0.8 =
 * New allow to disable GA4 event with filter 'joinchat_get_settings' and set 'ga_event' as false